Which browsers does Canvas support?

 Canvas supports the last two versions of every browser release.
 We highly recommend updating to the newest version of whatever browser you are using as well as the most up-to-date Flash plug-in.

-As of December 15, 2014, we support the most recent versions of Flash and popular web browsers:
+As of December 21, 2015, we support the following versions of Flash and popular web browsers:

-- Flash 14 and 15 (for recording or viewing audio/video and uploading files)
+- Flash 17 and 18 (used for recording or viewing audio/video and uploading files)

 - Respondus Lockdown Browser (supporting the latest system requirements)